-- the Australian Government's proposal to establish a National Energy Performance Strategy136 - the Australian Government proposal to tighten fuel efficiency standards137 - NABERS (National Australian Built Environment) Rating System) expansion into residential aged care, retirement living, warehouses and cold stores, with plans to include schools and retail stores. and introduce a Renewable Energy Indicator (REI). disclosing the proportion of renewable energy used in buildings138 - the trans-Tasman energy efficiency standards and energy labelling system for household and business equipment and appliances139 - the NSW Sustainable Building State Environment Protection Policy (SEPP) encourages the design and delivery of sustainable buildings including minimising energy consumption by installing more energy efficient appliances and equipment - the Global Cooksafe Coalition is a consortium of global organisations and companies promoting safe and sustainable cooking in buildings using electric appliances and equipment.
-In Australia, is it supported by the Green Building Council Australia, the Climate Council.
-Asthma Australia.
-GPOT and Lendlease with a number of high-profile celebrity chefs supporting the cause140
+- the Australian Government's proposal to establish a National Energy Performance Strategy - the Australian Government proposal to tighten fuel efficiency standards - NABERS (National Australian Built Environment Rating System) expansion into residential aged care, retirement living, warehouses and cold stores, with plans to include schools and retail stores, and introduce a Renewable Energy Indicator (REI), disclosing the proportion of renewable energy used in buildings - the trans-Tasman energy efficiency standards and energy labelling system for household and business equipment and appliances - the NSW Sustainable Building State Environment Protection Policy (SEPP) encourages the design and delivery of sustainable buildings including minimising energy consumption by installing more energy efficient appliances and equipment - the Global Cooksafe Coalition is a consortium of global organisations and companies promoting safe and sustainable cooking in buildings using electric appliances and equipment.
+In Australia, is it supported by the Green Building Council Australia, the Climate Council, Asthma Australia, GPOT and Lendlease with a number of high-profile celebrity chefs supporting the cause increasing the energy efficiency rating for new residential building from six to seven star in the 2022 National Construction Code and the introduction of an 'whole-of-home' annual energy use budget.